ChinaKnowledge.de -

 Dec 12, 2017 © Ulrich Theobald

-It is attested for as early as under the Later Jin 後晉 (936-946), one of the Five Dynasties 五代 (907-960).
-Sending into exile was from the Southern Dynasties period 南朝 (420-589) on a common means of commuting the death penalty.
+It is attested as early as the Later Jin 後晉 (936-946), one of the Five Dynasties 五代 (907-960).
+Elixe was, from the Southern Dynasties period 南朝 (420-589) on, a common means of commuting the death penalty.

-Males not able to be sent into exile were condemned to very long penal servitude (changtu 長徒: salt boiling, wine production, service at state-owned kilns, mines or smelters), and females to penal "pestling" (peichong 配舂).
+Males unable to be sent into exile were condemned to very long penal servitude (changtu 長徒: salt boiling, wine production, service at state-owned kilns, mines or smelters), and females to penal "pestling" (peichong 配舂).
 The penal codes of the Sui 隋 (581-618) and Tang 唐 (618-907) dynasties included concrete regulations for criminals being exiled (ying pei zhe 應配者, pei liu zhe 配流者).
 At that time, exile to spots in the border regions (liupei 流配) was not combined with tattooing the face (cimian 刺面), but only with blows by the heavy stick (juezhang 決杖).
 Yet Shi Jingtang 石敬塘 (r.
-936-942), emperor of the Later Jin, re-introduced in 938 the penalty of tattooing and chose the word ci 刺 instead of the word qing 黥 from antiquity.
+936-942), emperor of the Later Jin, reintroduced in 938 the penalty of tattooing and chose the word ci 刺 instead of the word qing 黥 from antiquity.

-The combined punishment was only abolished in the very early 20th century.
+The combined punishment was abolished only in the very early 20th century.

 Sources:

-Liu Zhizheng 劉志正, Hu Yunteng 胡雲騰, ed.
-(1990).
-Faxue xiao baike 法學小百科 (Nanjing: Nanjing daxue chubanshe), 794.
+Liu Zhizheng 劉志正, and Hu Yunteng 胡雲騰, eds.
+1990.
+Faxue xiao baike 法學小百科, 794.
+Nanjing: Nanjing daxue chubanshe.